tagliala/iconmap-rails/docs/installation.md

 ```

 The binstub is copied from the gem's install template and invokes the CLI commands that manage pins and vendored assets.

+Notes:

+- The installer will create `vendor/icons/` if it does not exist; you can commit the directory and vendored SVGs to your repository to avoid requiring the installer on CI.
+- The `bin/iconmap` binstub is a thin wrapper; running it from the project root (e.g. `./bin/iconmap pin ...`) is the recommended workflow.